-The three parameters for each kernel correspond to the values for the gap opening, gap extension and zero-shift parameters, respectively.
+The three parameters for each kernel correspond to the values for the gap opening, gap extension, and zero-shift parameters, respectively.
 The ROC50 of the best performing scheme is underlined.

-4.2 Performance of the local alignment-based kernels
+4.2 Performance of the Local Alignmentbased Kernels

-Table 3 summarizes the performance achieved by the optimal local alignment-based kernel for the superfamily- and fold-level classification problems across a representative set of values for the gapopening, gap-extension and zero-shift parameters.
+Table 3 summarizes the performance achieved by the optimal local alignment-based kernel for the superfamily- and fold-level classification problems across a representative set of values for the gap-opening, gap-extension, and zero-shift parameters.
 These parameter values were selected after performing a study in which the impact of a large number of value combinations was experimentally studied, and represent some of the best performing combinations.
-Owing to space constraints, this parameter study is not included in this paper.
+Due to space constraints, this parameter study is not included in this paper.

 The most striking observation from these results is the major impact that the zero-shift parameter has to the overall classification performance.
-For both the superfamily- and fold-level classification problems, the best results are obtained by the SW-PSSM kernel for which the zero shift parameter has been optimized (i.e. the results corresponding to the last two rows of Table 3).
+For both the superfamily- and foldlevel classification problems, the best results are obtained by the SW-PSSM kernel for which the zero shift parameter has been considered and optimized (i.e., the results corresponding to the last two rows of Table 3).

 Comparing the classification performance of the SW-PSSM kernel against the window-based kernels (Table 1) we see that the zero-shift optimized SW-PSSM kernel leads to better results than those obtained by the window-based kernels.
 Moreover, the relative performance advantage of SW-PSSM is higher for fold recognition over the superfamily classification problem.
-However, if the SW-PSSM kernel does not optimize the zero-shift parameter (i.e. zs = 0.0), the window-based kernels consistently outperform the SW-PSSM kernel.
+However, if the SW-PSSM kernel does not optimize the zero-shift parameter (i.e., zs = 0.0), the window-based kernels consistently outperform the SW-PSSM kernel.
 We also performed a limited number of experiments to see the extent to which the performance of the window-based kernels can be improved by explicitly optimizing the zero-shift parameter for them as well.
-Our results show that these kernels are not significantly affected by such optimizations.
+Our preliminary results show that these kernels are not significantly affected by such optimizations.
+However, we are in the process of further investigating its impact.

 To also see the impact of sequence profiles in the context of kernels derived from optimal local alignments, we evaluated the classification performance of a set of kernel functions that compute the optimal local sequence alignment using the BLOSUM45 and BLOSUM62 amino acid scoring matrices.
-Table 4 shows some of the results obtained with these kernel functions for a representative set of values for the gap opening, gap extension and zero-shift parameters.
+Table 4 shows some of the results obtained with these kernel